aryuemaan/aryuemaan/README.md

 - Researching on **Deep Learning and Quantum Computing**

-- Check out the articles on [my blog](https://aryuminstrel.blogspot.com/)
+- Check out my things on [my blog](https://aryuminstrel.blogspot.com/)

 - How to reach me **aryuemaan@outlook.com**